tcwcodes/coa-dev-challenges/backend/README.md

 - awesome-transit: https://github.com/CUTR-at-USF/awesome-transit
 - Us.
 If you are stuck, or need guidance, leave a comment to a line of code in Github or email us.

-## Some Hints & Guidelines
+## Some Guidelines & Hints

-- Build your API using any frameworks, tools, databases, or libraries you like.
+- Build your API using any Python frameworks, tools, databases, or libraries you like.
 - Write clean code.
 Bonus points for tests.
   - Your tests don't need to be extensive.
 Just check the basics.
 For example, does the routes query return more than 1 route?
 - You must work on this alone.
 Do not share the code challenge with others.